nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Notes about `grade`:**
 Assigns `GRADE_INDEX` to the contact at the specified `INDEX`.

-* The `INDEX` refers to the index number shown in the displayed list of contacts.
-The index **must be a positive integer** (1, 2, 3, …) and cannot exceed the number of contacts in the displayed list of contacts.

 * The `GRADE_INDEX` ranges from 0 to 4:

   * 0: `Unknown`